FusionAuth/fusionauth-site/site/_posts/2023-07-31-react-example-application.md

 {% remote_include 'https://raw.githubusercontent.com/fusionauth/fusionauth-example-react-fusiondesk/main/client/src/pages/ProfilePage.tsx' %}
 ```

+There's no way to edit or modify the user information in FusionDesk.
+You'd modify user data in the FusionAuth installation instead.

 ## Conclusion

-In this article, we have shown how to use the FusionAuth React SDK in a React application.
-We have also shown how to use the FusionAuth OAuth 2.0 login flow in a React application and what the benefits are.
+In this article, you have learned shown how to use the FusionAuth React SDK in a React application, including using middleware to protect various API endpoints.
+Hopefully you got to file some fun tickets as well.

+You have also learned how to use the FusionAuth OAuth 2.0 Authorization Code grant in a React application.
+While the FusionDesk application consists of a few screens, the principles can be applied to larger React applications.

+Happy coding!